PlainsightAI/legacy-docs/rules.md

 ## Rules

 Rules define how the Sense Pipeline and Rules Engine respond to events that come from mobile and IoT devices.
-Rules are made up of condtion and actions pairs.
+Rules are made up of condition and actions pairs.
 A rule can have one or more condition and actions pairs.
 A rule loops through it's condition and actions pairs and returns the actions of the conditions that evaluate to true.
 These are then passed on to action executors at a later stage.

 Fields:
 ```json